Schwab’s & Obits & the Mortality Heebie-Jeebies

 Occasionally the city or managing editor would ask me to write a feature obit for News about the death of some prominent figure in town.
 Once in a while was OK.
 The editors let me stretch out a bit, and the stories were well received by surviving family and readers.

 In spring 2011, the financially troubled paper downsized; incredibly, the online editor post was among those cut.
-A few days later, I started writing news and entertainment for the local radio and TV stations, which have a news-sharing arrangement, as well as their websites.
+A few days later, I started writing news and entertainment for the local radio and TV stations, which at the time had a news-sharing arrangement, as well as their websites.

 Another Family Obit